GlebkaF/gitlab-conventional-commits/README.md

 # Gitlab Conventional Comments

-Adds hotkeys for commonly used Conventional Comments types to the comment box in the gitlab https://conventionalcomments.org/
+Adds shortcuts for commonly used Conventional Comments types to the comment box in the gitlab https://conventionalcomments.org/

 Compatible with Firefox and Chrome